jwillmer/nut-influxdbv2/README.md

 # nut-influxdbv2

-This is a docker container that pulls data from a set of NUT servers and pushed to InfluxDB.
+This is a docker container that pulls data from a NUT server and pushed to InfluxDB.
 Based on work of mihai-cindea [https://github.com/mihai-cindea/nut-influxdb-exporter)

 ## Changes
 Updated for InfluxDBv2.
 Changed outputted values.